aakanshimalik/CeleBeats-SpotifyClone/README.md

 ## 🧪 Known Limitations (Audius API)
 This project uses the public Audius API, which comes with a few known limitations:
-- 🔍 No official search endpoint → implemented client-side filtering on trending tracks

 - 🎼 No endpoint for non-trending genre songs → only trending tracks by genre are available